 Check out My Favorite Beach Day Essentials.

-And I had the best laugh as I watched these golden retrievers frolic in the sand, seaweed, and ocean.
+I laughed as I watched these golden retrievers frolic in the sand, seaweed, and ocean.
 They dug holes and gathered sticks completely in sync.
-Now this was just pure joy!
+Now, this was just pure joy!

 You may also enjoy the post, Entertain with Red, White, and Blue!
 Easy Summer Table Trimmings.